May 12, 2018

 In particular, being pregnant when you also have diabetes can increase your chance of having complications for both you and your child during and after labor.

-“The key to staying healthy and having a healthy baby when you’re diabetic is keeping your blood sugar as close to normal before and during pregnancy,” said Dr. Whitney Lyn, a family medicine physician at Cook County Health & Hospitals System’s Provident Hospital.
+“The key to staying healthy and having a healthy baby when you’re diabetic is keeping your blood sugar as close to normal before and during pregnancy,” said Dr. Whitney Lyn, a family medicine physician at Cook County Health’s Provident Hospital.

 Diabetes is a disease that occurs when your blood glucose or blood sugar is too high.